It's the question parents dread hearing at Christmas time: Is there really a Santa Claus?

 As a child gets older, comments from classmates who know too much can plant a seed of holiday doubt in their mind.
 But, for parents, a visit to the app store or a bit of Photoshop creativity can be just the thing to help restore their little one's belief in the man in the red suit.

-This year, TODAY talked to crafty parents, enterprising app creators and professional Santa trackers to find out the best ways to keep Christmas magic going in your home for years to come.
+With advice from crafty parents, enterprising app creators and professional Santa trackers, TODAY Parents discovered the best ways to keep Christmas magic going in your home for years to come.

 1. NORAD Santa Tracker

 For more than 60 years, the North American Aerospace Defense Command (NORAD) has been tracking Santa's whereabouts on Christmas Eve using a myriad of data collection tools, ranging from satellites to jet fighters.
-The 2016 NORAD Tracks Santa website and apps will go live on December 1, offering a Christmas countdown, games and other activities, in addition to NORAD's iconic reports on Santa's travels come December 24.
+The 2019 NORAD Tracks Santa website and app each offer a Christmas countdown, games and other activities, in addition to NORAD's iconic reports on Santa's travels come December 24.

 According to Lieutenant Marco Chouinard, the NORAD Tracks Santa spokesperson, more than 1,500 volunteers help NORAD track Santa over a 23-hour period on Christmas Eve.